qdrant/landing_page/qdrant-landing/content/documentation/frameworks/testcontainers.md

 qdrant_container = QdrantContainer("qdrant/qdrant").start()
 ```

-Testcontainers modules provide options/methods to configure ENVs, volumes and virtually everything you can configure in a Docker container.
+Testcontainers modules provide options/methods to configure ENVs, volumes, and virtually everything you can configure in a Docker container.

 ## Further reading